brandur/sorg/content/drafts/mongodb.md

 There are a few techniques that can be used to try and solve the problem.
 Two-phase commits between every two objects is possible, but unlikely.
 Another is to build an automated system that runs out of band and tries to repair inconsistencies by looking for certain problematic patterns.
-But the practical implications of that can be daunting: failures are possible between _any two changes_ in the system, creating an innumerable set of possibilities for corruption that need to be identified and addressed.
+The practical implications of either of these are daunting: failures are possible between _any two changes_ in the system, creating an innumerable set of possibilities for corruption that need to be identified and addressed.

 More likely than either of these, it'll be an operator's job to go through and manually fix data after failures occur; not exactly robust system design.